-- A. Ability is defined as the extent to which consumers have the necessary resources (knowledge, intelligence, and money) to make the outcome happen.

-- B. Financial Resources

-- 1. Often managed by a financial planner.

-- 2. The lack of money constrains consumers who might otherwise have the motivation to engage in monetary exchanges with marketers.

-- C. Cognitive Resources

-- 1. Based on experience and knowledge.

-- D. Emotional Resources

-- 1. The consumers' ability to experience empathy and sympathy.

-- 2. Higher levels of intelligence and education will both enhance the consumer's ability to process information that is more complex and to make decisions.
+- 1. Financial Resources: Financial resources are often managed by a financial planner.
+The lack of money constrains consumers who might otherwise have the motivation to engage in monetary exchanges with marketers. - 2.
+Cognitive Resources: Based on experience and knowledge - 3.
+Emotional resources: are the consumers' ability to experience empathy and sympathy.
+Higher levels of intelligence and education will both enhance the consumer's ability to process information that is more complex and to make decisions. - 4.
+Physical Resources: Body power can impact how, when and where consumers make decisions.
+Old age has been associated with a decline in certain cognitive skills and thus reduced ability to process information.

-E. Physical Resources

-1. Body power can impact how, when and where consumers make decisions.